Search Engine Market Share in 2021

-91.98 percent of all search queries conducted across all search engine providers are done through the internet giant.
+As of April 2021, a whopping 92 percent of all search queries conducted across all search engine providers are done through the internet giant.
 In other words, more than nine out of ten internet users who search for information online do so through Google.

-By comparison, its closest rivals, Microsoft’s Bing and Yahoo!, are only managing a fraction of Google’s volume.
-Bing and Yahoo!’s market shares currently come in at 2.55 percent and 1.66 percent respectively for a total of less than 5 percent and nowhere near close enough to able to give Google a run for its money.
+By comparison, its closest rivals, Microsoft’s Bing and China’s leading search engine, Baidu, are only managing a fraction of Google’s volume.
+Bing and Baidu’s market shares currently come in at 2.11 percent and 1.55 percent respectively for a total of less than 5 percent.
+These search engines are not nearly close enough to challenge Google’s domination.

 With such figures, there is no question that the current search engine market share worldwide is dominated by Google.
-And Google is also, in fact, seeing quite a similar lead and supremacy in the United States.
+And Google is also, in fact, seeing quite a similar lead in the United States.

 Don’t wait for someone else to do it.
 Hire yourself and start calling the shots.Get Started Free

 Google reigns supreme in the US with a similar dominance in the US search engine market share.
 The only difference comes in a slight fall in market share for Google: it makes up 88.84 percent of the US market share, compared to 92 percent worldwide.

 Next on the list of the top search engines in the US is Bing, with a market share of 5.35 percent.
 While the top two search engines in the US parallel that of the most popular search engines used worldwide, that’s where the similarity ends.

 Following Google and bing, the third-, fourth-, and fifth-most used search engines in the US are Yahoo!
 At 3.04 percent, DuckDuckGo at 2.33 percent and Ecosia at 0.12 percent.